 Tip: Use the free app WalletFlo to help you travel the world for free by finding the best travel credit cards and promotions!

 Why is Acorn Street so famous?

-In short, Acorn Street is famous because it’s an original cobblestone street which is super rare to find these days.
+In short, Acorn Street is famous because it’s an original cobblestone street which is super rare to find these days in the US.
 On top of that, the street cobbles its way through charming federal-style row houses complete with antique street lamps and hanging ivy.